 Since we spend our days (and nights) tasting artisan food products, we don’t eat many frozen dinners.

 But in grade school, they were a favorite meal.
 It was an easy way for our working mother to serve us a dinner of turkey, mashed potatoes and peas—and three slices of apple “cobbler” for dessert.
-There were other varieties, but we only remember the turkey.
+There were other varieties—Fried Chicken, Salisbury Steak and—but we only wanted the turkey.

 The novelty of eating food from the separate tray compartments was greater than our childhood awareness of how fine our mother’s home cooking was.
 So on days when she was headed out for the evening, we happily ate TV Dinners.